mozilla-l10n/documentation/src/localization/dev_best_practices.md

 * String includes variables: always explain what will be the value of these variables at run-time.
 * English could be ambiguous.
 For example: `bookmark` can be a noun or a verb.
 Using meaningful IDs can also help in these cases.
 * Strings are used in a specific context.
 For example accessibility (a11y) strings: in this case space is less important than clarity, since these strings are not displayed in the UI but used by tools like screen readers.
-* The string contains an adjective, but the noun it refers to it’s not part of the string.
+* The string contains an adjective, but the noun it refers to is not part of the string.
 Most languages need to decline adjectives based on number and gender.

 There is an established format for localization comments: it’s important to follow the format as closely as possible, since there are a number of automated tools that parse these comments for easier access and use by localizers.